tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ## Conclusion

 Navigating the difficulties of `unsafe` makes me appreciate the safe subset of Rust all the more.
 If I'm critical, it's because I love the language and want it to be even better.
 Safe Rust is more enjoyable and productive for me than any other language, and I hope there's a future where I can say the same for its unsafe counterpart.
-If you have thoughts about this post, consider [emailing](mailto:tim@timharding.co) them to me.
-I'm starting this blog with the hope of opening up conversation with other developers, so I appreciate any responses I receive.
-Happy programming! 🦀
+Happy programming 🦀